Darxo/Hardened/README.md

 - **Bolster** (granted by **Polearm Mastery**) now requires a Polearm equipped, instead of any weapon with a Reach of 6 or more.
 It can now only trigger once per round.
 It can now trigger while engaged in melee.
 It can now only make at most one ally confident per attack
 - **Bone Breaker** is completely reworked.
 It now causes Armor Damage you deal to be treated as additional Hitpoint damage for the purpose of inflicting injuries
 - **Bow Mastery** now makes skills cost 20% less Fatigue (down from 25%).
 It no longer grants +1 Vision
 - **Bullseye** no longer reduces the penalty for shooting behind cover.
 It also no longer works with **Take Aim**.
-It now provides 20% Armor Penetration (up from 10% and 20% resepctively)
+It now provides 20% Armor Penetration (up from 10% and 20% resepctively).
+It no longer works with AoE attacks
 - **Bulwark** is completely reworked.
 It now grants additional Resolve equal to 5% of your current combined Head and Body Armor condition
 - **Brawny** no longer grants Initiative
 - **Calculated Strikes** now lowers Initiative by 15% (down from 20%)